scrtlabs/SecretNetwork/docs/genesis/genesis-validator-mainnet.md

 # How to join as a mainnet validator

-This document details how to join the SecretBlockchain `mainnet` as a validator.
+This document details how to join the SecretNetwork `mainnet` as a validator.

 ## Requirements